Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Introduction

 In this imaginary election with ranked ballots, $\{\mbox{Gore}, \mbox{Nader}\}$ is a set of clones, because Bush never appears between Gore and Nader on any ballot.
 The independence of clones criterion says (in part) that a non-clone candidate---in this case, Bush---should win in an election if and only if they would win after the removal of a clone from the election.
 But if we remove Nader, who is a clone of Gore, we obtain the following election:

 In this election, Gore wins.
-Thus, this imaginary example shows that the Plurality voting method does not satisfy independence of clones.
+Thus, this imaginary example shows that the Plurality voting method violates independence of clones.
 Of course, independence of clones would not literally account for the sense in which Nader spoiled the 2000 Florida election for Gore, even if we had in fact collected ranked ballots.
 For surely some ballots would have had Bush in between Gore and Nader.

 Next we give an example of a spoiler effect that cannot be captured by independence of clones.